 - use critical thinking skills to apply theory and knowledge to clinical decision making; and

 - use evidence-based practice and practice-based evidence to make clinical decisions regarding diagnosis and treatment of persons with communication disorders.

 The Doctor of Audiology program provides students with excellent preparation for a career as an audiologist.
 There continues to be a strong demand for audiologists nationwide and it is consistently ranked highly in “best job” surveys.
 Graduates are often hired as faculty in positions at universities, in industry and clinical positions, and in research settings.

-- be able to accurately identify, diagnose, prevent, quantify, and treat hearing and balance disorders affecting both children and adults;
+- identify, diagnose, prevent, quantify, and treat hearing and balance disorders affecting both children and adults;

 - understand the importance of and be able to implement patient- and family-centered, evidence-based approaches to identify, treat, and prevent hearing and balance disorders affecting individuals of all ages; and